French cows herded out of Iran by U.S. sanctions, Senator says

-The sanctions, following U.S. President Donald Trump’s withdrawal from an international accord on Iran’s nuclear programme, took effect on Tuesday.
-They have led many European companies to back out of investments in Iran, including French energy giant Total and car maker Peugeot.
+The sanctions, following U.S. President Donald Trump’s withdrawal from an international accord on Iran’s nuclear program, took effect on Tuesday.
+They have led many European companies to back out of investments in Iran, including French energy giant Total (TOTF.PA) and car maker Peugeot (PEUP.PA).

 The U.S. measures also blocked the development of live cattle exports after a successful trial last year with Iranian company Seamorgh, said Nathalie Goulet, a senator for the Orne region in Normandy where the cows were bred.